marcoimbee/boardgame-cafe-app/README.md

 - [MongoDB](https://www.mongodb.com/try/download/community)
 - [Neo4j](https://neo4j.com/download/)

-## Quick Start
+## Package Structure

  - More details will come soon.

 ## Documentation Report

-You can find out more in detail by reading the final report on the [BoardGameCafè-Documentation](/docs/BoardGameCafè-Documentation)
+You can find out more in detail by reading the final report on the [BoardGameCafè Documentation](/docs/BoardGameCafè-Documentation)

 ## Authors